5 Best Steelhead Fishing Rigs That Guide Use

 Bait and hook size

-They may choose not to bite if they spot the hook, particularly the more experienced and larger wild steelhead.
+They may choose not to bite if they spot the hook, especially the wiser, more experienced, larger wild steelhead.

 Good Hook Size For this bait